hrzyusoff/iium-announcement/README.md

-# iium-announcement
+# IIUM News Announcement
-parse announcement from iium site using feedparser
+Parse announcement to from IIUM site using feedparser in Python